 "A dehumidifier removes excess moisture that can adversely affect health and your home environment," says Chris.
 "It helps by removing and preventing damp problems and makes the air healthier to breathe."

 If you're looking for better results when drying clothes indoors this benefit will be music to your ears.
 Removing the excess moisture from the air makes dehumidifiers very effective at drying clothes and laundry inside the home – speeding up drying times quite significantly, especially the models with a dedicated laundry mode.

 "Not only do they dry laundry quickly, and at a low running cost, but they prevent the excess moisture created by the wet laundry from causing damp, mould, and condensation in your home," Chris explains.

 Using a dehumidifier to help with drying clothes more efficiently is also a great way to stop mould in wardrobes, by ensuring all garments are completely dry.

 4. Reducing humidity levels

 "A dehumidifier is probably the quickest way to dry the air in a home.
 It’s a simple plug-and-play machine where you can set the desired humidity setting," explains Chris.
 "Many owners of dehumidifiers are surprised when they learn how high the humidity level was in their home, and notice an immediate difference from using one."

 5. Affordability to run

-With an awareness of energy usage, many of us ask how much does it cost to run a dehumidifier?
+With an awareness of energy usage, many of us ask how much it costs to run a dehumidifier.
 The good news is, it's an affordable amount.

 "Dehumidifiers are affordable to run, with some costing as little as 5p/7.5 cents an hour to run*," says Chris.
 "They help to reduce energy bills because dry air is warmer, so the heating won’t need to work so hard to keep a home warm.
 Investing in an energy-efficient dehumidifier over other similar products on the market can save households on yearly running costs."